 Some of the FHS kids in 9th grade were hoodlums like in Blackboard Jungle,

 with leather jackets and collars turned up and ducktails and

-switchblades but there was never actually any fighting, although my
+switchblades but there was never actually any fighting.
+My friend Joe

-friend Joe Caranci always spent Geography period carving things into his
+Caranci always spent Geography period carving things into his desk with his

-(that was my only Blackboard Jungle class).
-And yes, there was a Geography
+only Blackboard Jungle class).
+And yes, there was a Geography class; in

-class; in those times everybody learned what all the countries in the world
+those times everybody learned what all the countries in the world were, and

 |Miss Costello's Latin Class in Silver City